friendlyJLee/pmdump/README.md

 # pmdump

-Pmdump is a simple tool that provides process memory acquistion on Linux or Android.
+pmdump is a simple tool that provides process memory acquisition on Linux or Android.
 Pmdump dumps process memory with its header information from /proc/<pid>/maps file.
 Data is dumped either to the file or throughout the network.

 ## Usage

-### To use prebuilt binary
+### To use pre-built binary

 There are prebuilt pmdump binaries in /pmdump_prebuilt_bin folder.
 They can be used to dump a process memory.
-To build, please refer to below the build isntruction.
+To build, please refer to below the build instruction.

-pmdump_parser.py is also provided, which is useful script that parses the memory dump file.
+pmdump_parser.py is also provided, which is a useful script that parses the memory dump file.

 ### pmdump

 pmdump is used to dump process memory.
-Running of pmdump may requrire root permission.
+Running of pmdump may require root permission.

 ```bash
 ./pmdump [OPTION]...
 MODE[,MODE]... <pid>